NxPKG/khulnasoft-docs/content/load-balancing/understand-basics/load-balancing-components.md

 For a hostname (`blog.example.com`) to resolve, the Domain Name System (DNS) must return an IP address, where the website or application is hosted.

-When you set up a load balancer, Cloudflare automatically creates an [LB DNS record](/load-balancing/reference/dns-records/) for the specified hostname.
+When you set up a load balancer, Khulnasoft automatically creates an [LB DNS record](/load-balancing/reference/dns-records/) for the specified hostname.
 This means that, when a request is made, whichever logic you introduced using Load Balancing, as well as information on the health of your origin servers, will be processed in order to determine which origin the request will be routed to and, ultimately, which IP address to return.

 {{<render file="_load-balancing-diagram.md">}}

 ## Pools

-Within Cloudflare, pools represent your origin servers and how they are organized.
+Within Khulnasoft, pools represent your origin servers and how they are organized.
 As such, a pool can be a group of several origin servers, or you could also have only one origin server per pool, if this is what best represents your infrastructure.

 ## Monitors